spiral/docs/docs/en/validation/factory.md

 > **See more**
 > Read more about bootloaders in the [Framework — Bootloaders](../framework/bootloaders.md) section.

-It's worth noting that this is just one example of how you might create a custom validator in the Spiral Framework.
+It's worth noting that this is just one example of how you might create a custom validator in Spiral.
 There are many other approaches and techniques you can use to customize and extend the validation process, depending on your specific needs and requirements.